 top of page

-The phases of anxiety
+Understanding anxiety: the phases of anxiety

-Updated: Aug 16, 2022
+Updated: Aug 29

-Phase 1: The anxiety episode
+Phase 1: the anxiety episode

 This involves the intense surge of adrenaline which produces the body and mind symptoms of anxiety.
 This is when we feel physical sensations such as dizziness or light-headedness, heart palpitations, sweating, shakiness, butterflies in the tummy, and difficulty breathing.
 Psychological experiences during the anxiety episode include fear-based thoughts, predicting negative outcomes, overwhelming emotions such as fear, and sometimes a sense of separation from reality.